 Months of entry

-Falmouth University research degrees are awarded through our partnership with University of the Arts London.
+We offer both standard route and practice-based research degrees leading to a MPhil or PhD, currently awarded through our partnership with University of the Arts London.

 Qualification and course duration